rdex999/Low/README.md

 ## Printing
 There are function from the low standard library to print to the console, explained below.
 ### stdout
-For printing values with text, use the print funnction.
+For printing values with text, use the print function.
 Example: \
 `print("value is %i \n");`
 #### Formating options
 %i -> signed 32 bit int \